Samke007/Polygon-on-a-map/README.md

 # Polygon-on-a-map
-A web application that displays a specific polygon on a map
+A web application that displays a specific polygon on a map.

 ## Task overview